IBM-Security/mobile-access-sdk-ios/README.md

 ## ④ Sample apps and code snippets

-> NOTE: Samples are built against latest version of SDK.
+> NOTE: Samples are built against v1.2.9 of the SDK.

 Available [samples](samples/README.md) and [snippets](snippets/README.md) include: